nmayorov/tetris-game/README.md

 http://learnopengl.com was amazingly helpful to learn basics of OpenGL.
 Some utility code was based on samples from there.

-Tile sprites are from "Puzzle Pack" by kenney.nl.
+Tile sprites and font by kenney.nl.

-Keyboard keys sprites are by Xelu.
+Keyboard key sprites by Xelu.